-GIS data does not show sewer or water facilities on Vernons lane.
+GIS data does not show sewer or water facilities on Crooked R Lane.
 Existing development is likely serviced through private facilities, and any new utility extensions or connections must come at the owner or developers expense.

 APPLICABLE REGULATIONS

 Appendix A. Section VI. - Zoning District Criteria and Regulations